 Find Witness X (1957).
 Young aspiring reporter Tom Jones sets out to find Witness X, the mysterious witness to an underworld killing who has disappeared.
 This is an excellent instance of Broome's tales of pure detection.

 Broome likes "negative" clues, especially for the first, main clue of a story.
 Here the fact that the police did NOT find any trace of Witness X in their roadblock gives Tom Jones his first idea about where X might be.
 These negative closes often have a paradoxical feel.

 In many Broome mysteries, the main search is for a villain.
 By contrast, in this tale, Tom is mainly searching for the missing witness.
-He deals with bad guys along the way, but the central thread concerns the innocent witness.
+He also looks for bad guys along the way, but the central thread concerns the innocent witness.
 In this, the tale resembles "The Diamonds of Peril" and "The Man with the Million-Dollar Memory".

 The Dangerous Coat of Dan Brewster (1957).
-When Steve's foreign correspondent friend Dan Brewster lends Steve his trenchcoat, he becomes the target of crooks.
+When Steve's foreign correspondent friend Dan Brewster lends Steve his trenchcoat, Steve becomes the target of crooks.

 Another foreign correspondent friend of Steve's will show up in "The Dangerous Coat of Dan Brewster" (1957).
-Both tales will begin with a similar opening situation - a foreign correspondent will return to Big Town after many years covering the news abroad - but then their plots will shift to completely different directions.
+Both tales begin with a similar opening situation - a foreign correspondent returns to Big Town after many years covering the news abroad - but then their plots shift to completely different directions.